stonebrakermatt/lifestories/README.md

 ##### editing files

-react source files are located in `/src/js` root file for the bundle is `src/js/index.js`
+react source files are located in `/src/js` and the root file for the bundle is `src/js/index.js`

-less source files are located in `/src/less` root file for the bundle is `/src/less/styles.less`
+less source files are located in `/src/less` and the root file for the bundle is `/src/less/styles.less`

 ##### bundle react and compile less into css, respectively